daostack/DAOstack-Hackers-Kit/docs/stack/client/example.md

   const dao = new DAO(daos[0].id, arc)

-  // to create a proposal, we must first find the address of the Scheme to create it in const schemes = await dao.schemes({ where: { name: 'ContributionReward'}}).first()
+  // to create a proposal, we must first find the address of the Scheme in which to create the proposal const schemes = await dao.schemes({ where: { name: 'ContributionReward'}}).first()

   if (schemes.length === 0) {
-    throw Error('Something went wrong - no ContrsbutsonReward scheme was registered with this DAO') }
+    throw Error('Something went wrong - no ContributionReward scheme was registered with this DAO') }
   const schemeState = await schemes[0].state().first()